 Students who participate in the program pay a SSTP fee that covers room, board, all materials, and admission to all regularly scheduled activities.
-They also pay University of Iowa tuition for a required 3 s.h. of credit.
+They also pay University of Iowa tuition for 3 s.h. of required credit.
 Students and their families are responsible for their transportation to and from SSTP and for incidental expenses, such as souvenirs and snacks.
 Students are considered for financial aid after they are selected for the program.

 The Secondary Student Training Program is administered by the Belin-Blank International Center for Gifted Education and Talent Development.
 For more information, contact the Belin-Blank Center.

-Secondary Student Training Program Courses
+Secondary Student Training Program Course